rajeshvkothari/oom/GIN_README_2508.md

 ## Building Tosca Model Csars

 - **List Of Models And Their Summary:**

+	SSH demo_server or OOM_VM to create tosca model csar.

-	To Build the csar of each model we have to first clone the tosca-models on Demo Server from github for that use the below link and store it on /home/ubuntu.
+	To Build the csar of each model we have to first clone the tosca-models on Demo Server or OOM_VM from github for that use the below link and store it on /home/ubuntu.

 	```sh
 	git clone https://github.com/customercaresolutions/tosca-models
 	```